siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/02-eks2-content-writer-challenge.md

 ## 🚪 The Final Push

-Jamalu looked at himself in the mirror of markdown and said:
+Eks2 looked at himself in the mirror of markdown and said:

 > "You're not here to impress.
 You're here to express."